NCAR/xdev/campaigns/workflows.md

 (1) modifies to create a new workflow or (2) extends by adding to the workflow.
 Thus, users need to be able to search for *both* data that they can ingest into their Notebooks *and other* Notebooks that they can modify or extend.
-I will refer to these three kinds of workflow entry points as *Data Access*, *Workflow Modification*, and *Workflow Extension*.
+We will refer to these three kinds of workflow entry points as *Data Access*, *Workflow Modification*, and *Workflow Extension*.

 Regardless of the kind of entry point to a new workflow, the user should be able